AI-Tech-Research-Lab/CNAS/README.md

-This repository contains the code for Constrained Neural Architecture Search (CNAS) and Adaptive Neural Architecture Search for Early Exit Neural Networks (EDANAS).
+This repository contains the code for a Neural Architecture Search framework supporting for:
+- technological and functional constraints (introduced in CNAS)
+- early exit classifiers (introduced EDANAS)

 # References